 Because I don’t have a vacuum table, I normally secure sheet goods with a nail gun that fires plastic nails.
 In this case, I thought the bow resistance was too much so I used washer head screws.

 All of these cuts will be made with a 1/4” diameter two flute down-cut spiral bit.
-I get great quality bits from bitsbits.com and if you use the promo code jaybates15 you can get great quality bits as well and save 15% on your order.
+I get great quality bits from bitsbits.com and if you use the promo code JAYBATES you can save 10% on your order.

 I learned a lot on the first sheet.
 The plywood has a bow in both directions so in some areas the center of the ply was forced down due to the bow and in other areas it was forced up.
 Here you can see how some of the pieces broke the tabs and popped up due to the stress in the plywood.
 Looking at the video footage, I was also able to see the dust boot forcing the plywood down in areas.
 This tells me that the bristles might be a little too stiff.